Advertiser Disclosure

 • Whether the application process requires a medical exam

-• How flexible the policy is when it comes to life changes — for example, can you convert a term policy to a permanent policy?
+• How flexible is the policy when it comes to life changes?
+For example, can you convert a term policy to a permanent policy?

 Fortunately, you can’t go wrong with any of the insurers on this list.